[Most articles can be downloaded; if you see no download form, write to us.]

-The following was written by A.M., an anonymous member of Good News Ministries; she passed away a year later.
+The following was written in 2020 by A.M., an anonymous member of Good News Ministries; she passed away a year later.
 When she shared it with Good News Ministries, we immediately recognized the value it could have to any parent of adult children (and other loved ones) who are rejecting the Church and faith in Christ.
 We pray for our unbelieving loved ones daily but we wonder if there is something we can say that would inspire conversion.

 So we gained A.M.’s permission to share it with you.
 We trust that the Holy Spirit will generate in you ideas for own family.